 - Turns head away

 Once your baby starts quieting down and zoning out a bit, he is probably ready for a nap!
-Well-meaning grandmas often try to re-engage baby by playing or singing with them when the baby no longer seems interested, but this is not what your baby needs right now.
+Grandparents with the best intentions often try to re-engage baby by playing or singing with them when the baby no longer seems interested, but this is not what your baby needs right now.

 I promise you that your baby is not bored when he is not engaged.
 It means he is ready to go to sleep.
-Once you see baby avoiding eye contact and zoning out, it’s time to scoop baby up and put him down for a nap.
+Once you see baby’s cues such as avoiding eye contact and zoning out, it’s time to scoop baby up and put him down for a nap.
 Sorry grandma, you’ll get more snuggles soon!

 Getting Close to Being Overtired Sleep Cues

 These are the sleepy cues your baby might make when they are really tired.
-Go ahead and put him down for a nap if you haven’t already once they start showing these signs:
+It can be a short time between tired and overtired, so go ahead and put him down for a nap once he starts showing these tired signs:

 - Rubbing eyes or face